 We also encourage you to contact us to ensure your data is accurate and complete.

-For any of the above please write/email to Gateway Managed Services, Sovereign Court, 230 Upper Fifth Street, Central Milton Keynes MK9 2HR or email firstname.lastname@example.org.
+For any of the above please write to FAO Data Protection Officer, Gateway Managed Services, Sovereign Court, 230 Upper Fifth Street, Central Milton Keynes MK9 2HR or email FAO Data Protection Officer at: firstname.lastname@example.org

 Cidori may change this policy from time to time by updating this page.
 You should check this page from time to time to ensure that you are happy with any changes.
 This policy is effective from 01/05/2018.